 Collection development guidelines

-Statement of purpose for guidelines
+Statement of purpose for policy

 Goals for developing collections